bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Let\'s go give that a try.
+Let&apos;s go give that a try.
 Roll your mouse over the box.
 So the mouse is over the box.
 When I leave the box, the mouse has left the box.
 Mouse is over the box, mouse has left the box, so I can go back and forth.
-But it\'d be nice if I could return the page to its default state without having to click the refresh button.
+But it&apos;d be nice if I could return the page to its default state without having to click the refresh button.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 415.  (###) ~~~~~~~~~~~~~~~~~~~-->